-Lawrie was inspired by the North Sea Core's efforts to preserve and reuse core material.
-Lawrie started his career in 2012 with Neftex Petroleum Consultants and continued as Neftex became part of Halliburton Landmark in 2015.
-Given his career so far with Neftex, who specialise in transforming and collating public domain datasets into a global subsurface model, he understands the importance of old data and the value it can add to future understanding.
+Lawrie was inspired by North Sea Core efforts to preserve and reuse core material.
+He understands the importance of old data and the value it can add to future understanding.
 Lawrie helps out by trawling the public domain literature and databases to add useful and interesting metadata to the core supplied.

 Ben was inspired by the efforts of the team to save and redistribute core material to aid the next generations of geoscientists.
 Ben is currently a Exploration Geoscientist who loves nothing less than regional geology and clastic sedimentology.
 It was during this that he discovered the importance of publicly available core data for use in research.
 Ben helps out by moving and packaging core, while getting distracted by all the wonderful sandstones in the North Sea Core collection.

 Pat is a joiner and carpenter with many years of experience, working in and around Aberdeenshire.
-He creates beautiful frames to display our slabbed core material, as well as installing a work space at North Sea Core HQ to help us store and work with the large amount of core material we have.
+He creates beautiful frames to display our slabbed core material, as well as installing work space at the North Sea Core HQ and Core Store to help us store and work with the large amount of core material we have.

-Jamie Watson is a graphic designer and director of Studio No7.
-He has a solid education in design and has more than thirteen years’ experience with over six years in the oil industry.
-He is accustomed to delivering innovative art and design that reflects the core values of a company, and has worked with North Sea Core on a couple of projects.
+Jamie is director of Studio No7 and has over 13 years’ experience in graphic design.
+He is accustomed to delivering innovative art and design that reflects the core values of a company, and has worked with North Sea Core on serveal projects.
 For more information please see his brochure or contact him at email@example.com.

-All core material has been donated from company samples and have been released based on guidance documentation from the Oil and Gas Authority (OGA).
-We are grateful to the following companies for supporting North Sea Core by donating material;
+We are grateful to the following companies for supporting North Sea Core by donating material: